akhilesh-pandey/machile-learning/README.md

 Similarly, test data and test labels are assumed to be named as testData.mat and testLabels.mat respectively.
 ## Softmax regression
 For multiple class classification

-## Linear Regression
+## Linear Regression<par>
+Data set used is boston dataset from sklearn

-# Any suggestion and criticism to the further improvement of these codes are most welcome.
+Any suggestion and criticism to the further improvement of these codes are most welcome.